leanprover-community/aesop/README.md

   applied to a goal with hypotheses `h₁ : A ∨ B ∨ C` and `h₂ : D ∨ E`.
 However, if `T` is a recursive type (e.g. `List`), we only perform case analysis once on each hypothesis.
 Otherwise we would loop infinitely.

+  The `patterns` option can be used to apply the rule only on hypotheses of a certain shape.
+E.g. the rule `(cases (patterns := [Fin 0])) Fin` will perform case analysis only on hypotheses of type `Fin 0`.
+Patterns can contain underscores, e.g. `0 ≤ _`.
+Multiple patterns can be given (separated by commas); the rule is then applied whenever at least one of the patterns matches a hypothesis.
 - **`simp`**: when applied to an equation `eq : A₁ → ...
 Aₙ → x = y`, registers
   `eq` as a simp lemma for the builtin simp pass during normalisation.
 As such, this builder can only build normalisation rules.